telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 * Call `orionRestServicesInit()` to setup the service vectors (`RestService xxxV`) that define the REST services that the broker supports, one vector per verb/method.
 * Start the REST interface (that runs in a separate thread).

-This is the file to go to when adding a command line parameter and when adding a REST service for the broker.
+This is the file to go to when adding a command line parameter.
+For adding a REST service for the broker, you will need to edit `orionRestServices.cpp` in the same directory.
+In `orionRestServices.cpp` all the services of Orion are setup and the call to `restInit()`, to start the REST services is made.

 See the [cookbook](cookbook.md) for details about these two important topics.

 [Top](#top)